Spring 2023 Update

 Our highly innovative program combines the intellectual challenge of computing and technology with

 Camp Fitch's traditional summer camp program.
-It is a one-of-a-kind program and it held at one
+It is a one-of-a-kind program and is held at one

 of the country's oldest and most successful year-round camps.

-Regular computer camp sessions are open to anyone between 8 and 16 years of age.
+Regular sessions are open to anyone between 8 and 16 years of age.
 Please don't hesitate to contact us

 if you have any questions.
 Our regularly returning staff, campers, and their parents believe you will find

 to be an excellent value and an incredible experience.